 Health Insurance Requirement

 Per the North Dakota State Board of Higher Education (SBHE) policy section 505, international students at Minot State University in F-1 or J-1 status are required to be covered by the health insurance policy that has been pre-identified by the Chancellor of the North Dakota State University System and approved by the North Dakota State Board of Higher Education.
 We do not grant exceptions or waivers to this policy even when students can show coverage through another insurance provider.* It is for this reason that the Application for Form I-20 and Proof of Financial Evidence (which students must complete before we will issue their I-20 or DS-2019) explicitly indicates that the expense for this insurance plan is a mandatory cost of attendance (see page 5).Blue Cross Blue Shield of North Dakota (BCBSND) is the current official health insurance provider for all F-1 and J-1 students attending North Dakota public institutions.
-The policy is comprehensive and provides benefits, network access and rates other insurance plans are not able to match.
+The policy is comprehensive and provides the benefits required by the SBHE.
 Plan information can be found in great detail at this link: www.studentbluend.com.

 The insurance policy enrollment fee is automatically charged to an international student’s MSU financial account at the beginning of the academic year, and it must be paid with other tuition and student fees.
 This coverage is required from the time of registration at MSU until termination or completion of program objectives.
 Any student who is not properly insured will be prohibited from participating in their program.